augustosamame/blog/README.md

 Secrets

-The following secrets need to be present in the parent application in order to provide required values to the blog engine:
+The following environment values need to be present in the parent application in order to provide required values to the blog engine:

+.env

-CARRIERWAVE_CONFIG_FOG_DIRECTORY: "name of S3 bucket for carrierwave uploads"
-S3_AWS_ACCESS_KEY_ID: "S3 credentials for access to S3 bucket for carrierwave uploads"
-S3_AWS_SECRET_ACCESS_KEY: "S3 credentials for access to S3 bucket for carrierwave uploads"
+CARRIERWAVE_CONFIG_FOG_DIRECTORY="name of S3 bucket for carrierwave uploads" S3_AWS_ACCESS_KEY_ID="S3 credentials for access to S3 bucket for carrierwave uploads" S3_AWS_SECRET_ACCESS_KEY="S3 credentials for access to S3 bucket for carrierwave uploads"

+User Authentication

+Devise should be used in main_app and user structure modified to support first_name, last_name in devise views and controllers

-User Roles
+User Roles and Authorizations

 The blog engine requires the current_user.admin? method to be defined.
 This usually means that the user object has a role field in db and roles are defined like this:

 enum role: [ :standard, :admin, :blogger ]

+Additionally, the ability.rb model for cancancan must give the current_user enough permissions to manage the Post model.
+It is defined this way in the engine but main_app can override if it also includes this permission in main_app ability.rb

 CkEditor